arangodb/arangodb/Documentation/Books/Manual/Scalability/DC2DC/README.md

 This Chapther introduces ArangoDB's _datacenter to datacenter replication_.

-For further information about datacenter to datacenter replication, please refer to the following sections:
+For further information about _datacenter to datacenter replication_, please refer to the following sections:

 - [Deployment](..\..\Deployment\DC2DC.md)